majick/entry/README.md

 Paste comments are disabled by default.
 They can be enabled by enabling the `comment` log type.

-Paste comments can be disabled on individual pastes if the paste includes `&!lt% disable comments %&gt;`
+Paste comments can be disabled on individual pastes using the paste settings menu.
+The paste settings menu can be disabled by changing config `app.enable_paste_settings` to false.

 Users are automatically tagged with an association with the first paste (not comment) that they create.
 This can be disabled by changing config `app.auto_tag` to false.